 Our research initiative emerges from a fundamental question: How might academic institutions better prepare foresight practitioners for the challenges and opportunities that lie ahead?
-To address this question, we have undertaken a dual investigation: first, mapping the historical evolution and potential future trajectory of the foresight domain, and second, identifying the critical skills that practitioners need both now and in the future of this field.
+To address this question, we have undertaken a dual investigation: first, mapping the historical evolution and potential future trajectory of the foresight domain, to better understand where we have been and where we may go, and second, identifying the critical skills that practitioners need both now and in the future of this field.

 Our research hinges on the recognition, however, that the future of foresight education cannot be developed in isolation.
-The field's inherent collaborative and cross-cultural nature demands that we engage with diverse perspectives and experiences from the global foresight community.
+The field's collaborative and cross-cultural nature demands that we engage with diverse perspectives and experiences from the global foresight community.
 This understanding led us to the Dubai Future Forum's Learnings Day, where practitioners from around the world gathered to share insights, methodologies, and visions for the future of the practice.
-We believed this potential for an international dialogue would be instrumental in enriching our understanding and helping to challenge and/or our initial findings.
+We believed this potential for an international dialogue would be instrumental in enriching our understanding and helping to challenge and/or validate our initial findings.